leejo/leejo.github.io/_posts/2021-05-31-hasselblad_reality.md

 <div class="nav_text">Leysin, Sep 2020</div>
 </div>

 Most of the time I don't bother with a tripod when using the above combination, and the body being a 200 series gives me built-in metering.
 This is about as close to point-and-shoot as you can get with a Hasselblad V series camera - assuming you want accurate exposures.
-All of the work you see on the front page of this site, with the exception of the panoramics, was shot with this camera - none of it studio based.
+All of the work you see in the photo projects section of this site, with the exception of the panoramics, was shot with this camera - none of it studio based.
 And when you use this combination with the new digital back you quickly start to find the compromises.

 The first is obviously the crop factor of the digital back.
 The V cameras are "6x6", about 56mm x 56mm.
 The back is 44mm x 33mm.
 So a) no longer square, b) cropped enough to make your standard lens now a telephoto lens.
 Eh, that's not a big problem.
 Want square?
 Crop the crop.
 Need a wider angle?
 Walk back a few dozen steps.
 You will need a crop guideline for your focusing screen, and that is included with the CFV, or you could buy a replacement screen for a few hundred more Swiss Francs.
 Or you can take my low-tech approach and use a marker pen.